AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/create-a-template.md

 # Creating a document template

 Create a reusable document template and add it to your Adobe Sign library for future use.
+Document Templates provide speed and consistency in your sign transactions and the ability to manage document revisions and changes.

 >[!VIDEO](https://video.tv.adobe.com/v/38037?hidetitle=true)